 Blanda is one of the longest rivers in Iceland.
 Migration requires mounting a difficult falls near the mouth and navigating heavy flows to reach the spawning grounds.
 The laws of natural selection have produced a strain of large and exceptionally strong and acrobatic fish, capable of such a rigorous journey.

 Blanda produces not only big fish, but very impressive numbers as well.
-The river has finished in the top 10 the past 10-years; coming in at #5 with an impressive 2,777 fish landed in 2010.
+Blanda has been among the country’s top 10 salmon rivers the past 15-years; coming in at #2 with an impressive 4,829 fish landed in 2015.
+Since 2009, Blanda boasts an 11-year seasonal average of 2,100 fish landed, despite two extreme low water years in 2018 & 2019, which impacted the catch country wide.
 Considering this is an 8-rod river competing with rivers fishing as many as 12 – 18 rods, the salmon-per-rod rate is frequently among the highest in Iceland.

 Beat 1 is from the river mouth to the foss (falls), about 2 kilometers upstream.
 The foss acts as a temperature barrier and holds fish in the lower river until late June.
 For the first 4 weeks of the season, only Beat 1 is fished (4 rods, 2 on each bank).
 From the last week in June through the end of July, Beats 1 and 2 are let to parties of 4 rods each and parties rotate between the two beats allowing everyone to enjoy both a change of scenery and all the productive water the river offers.
 Beat 2 is enormous offering far more water than 4 rods can cover in a week.